International Engineering Program

 1. URI Office of International Education – Step 2: Complete Phase 2: Post-Decision of your URI Application for IEP Study Abroad.
 This includes your Pre-Approval Form.
 Deadline: May 1st

-3. Prior Approval Forms: Make an advising appointment with Dr. Berka or Dr. Tracksdorf to discuss course equivalencies URI – Technische Universität Braunschweig or Technische Universität Darmstadt; Fill out the electronic Prior Approval Form.
-They will sign off on German and Gen Ed outcomes courses, and share the PAF with you.
-You then need to send it on to the chair of your engineering department, who signs off on the engineering courses.
-Once (s)he has shared the signed PAF, send it to Asst.
-Dean Abdirkin for his signature.
-Remember to add in a couple (2-3) more classes than desired, in case of class unavailability or changes while taking courses in Germany.
+3. Prior Approval Forms: Dr. Berka will set up a group meeting to help you fill out the prior approval form so you can transfer credits back to URI.
+She will discuss course equivalencies URI – Technische Universität Braunschweig or Technische Universität Darmstadt.
+She will sign off on German and Gen Ed outcomes courses, but you need to get a signature from your engineering departmental chair for your desired engineering courses.
+Once you obtain those signatures, submit the form to coe-forms-group@uri.edu since it requires the final signature from Assistant Dean Kathleen Maher.
+Remember to add in a couple (2-3) more classes than desired, in case of class unavailability or of any changes while taking courses in Germany.
 Students will then need to upload the finalized Prior Approval Form to URI Abroad in the post-decision phase of URI Abroad application.

 April